Sunscreen-tech/Sunscreen/sunscreen_docs/src/fhe/intro/intro.md

+This documentation is about the BFV version of our compiler; for our new FHE compiler based on the TFHE scheme, see our [TFHE Compiler](https://docs.sunscreen.tech) documentation.

 # Introduction to FHE and our compiler

 Fully homomorphic encryption (FHE) is the next generation of public key encryption schemes.
 Standard public key encryption allows anyone to share data in a secure way.
 However, you can't really *do* anything with this encrypted data, apart from decrypting it.
 That's where FHE comes in!